 By Mike Brasher, Ph.D., and Dale Humburg, former DU Chief Scientist

-Ducks Unlimited has built its reputation as a leader in science-based wetland conservation in support of waterfowl populations on the steadfast pursuit and application of reliable information.
-Part of our organizational responsibility is to ensure that all information that influences waterfowl conservation is properly interpreted and communicated to our members and supporters, with waterfowl hunters being among our most passionate.
-Recent events have presented us with an opportunity to clarify some misinformation that is circulating among the waterfowl hunting community, specifically that related to the history of baiting regulations in the United States.
+Ducks Unlimited has built its reputation as a leader in science-based conservation on the steadfast pursuit of reliable information.
+A core responsibility of ours is to ensure that information influencing our actions is properly vetted before being used or shared with our members and supporters.
+Recent events have presented us with an opportunity to address misinformation that is circulating among the waterfowl hunting community, specifically that related to the history of baiting regulations in the United States.

 Specific regulatory language, however, clearly defined permitted methods as:

 During the 1990s, U.S. Migratory Bird Hunting Regulations (50 CFR Part 20) underwent lengthy review to bring greater clarity and consistency to baiting regulations.
-This review ultimately produced a series of amendments, some of which were enacted by statute (i.e., the Migratory Bird Treaty Reform Act of 1998; Public Law 105-312), but most of which were promulgated by rule (i.e., Migratory Bird Hunting: Regulations Regarding Baiting and Baited Areas; 50 CFR Part 20; FR 99-14039).
+This review ultimately produced a series of amendments, some of which were enacted by statute (i.e., the Migratory Bird Treaty Reform Act of 1998; Public Law 105-312), but most of which were promulgated by rule.

-• place or direct the placement of bait on or adjacent to an area for the purpose of causing, inducing, or allowing any person to take or attempt to take any migratory game bird by the aid of baiting on or over the baited areas.
+"Or place or direct the placement of bait on or adjacent to an area for the purpose of causing, inducing, or allowing any person to take or attempt to take any migratory game bird by the aid of baiting on or over the baited areas."

 • Defined a baited area as any area on which salt, grain, or other feed has been placed, exposed, deposited, distributed, or scattered, if that salt, grain, or other feed could serve as a lure or attraction for migratory game birds to, on, or over areas where hunters are attempting to take them.
 Any such area will remain a baited area for ten days following the complete removal of all such salt, grain, or other feed.